 I decided to get a discussion going amongst a group of young girls in the village and found that a large number of them, though uneducated, wanted to go to school.
 Some of them had been going to school but were unable to attend due to varying factors ranging from lack of fees, resources, support or teenage pregnancies.
 Admittedly, this was the saddest part of my trip and it was evident that regardless of what level of education our male counterparts received they still did not understand the value of educating and empowering women.

 All in all, my trip was eye-opener; and the one thing I took away was that women generally want to play a part in seizing opportunities presented to them.
 Furthermore, it is imperative that African women need to start changing the narrative from grass root levels.
 If women believe that they are subservient, they will always be subservient, and this belief is likely be propagated to their daughters and their grand-daughters.
 Uganda is bustling with opportunities and unlike western countries establishing a start-up involves less red-tape, if you have support.
 Despite political, economic and social pressures, I believe that start-ups are the way forward.
-In order for us to succeed we have to change the narrative, but in order for that to change the narrative, we need to change our mindset.
+In order for us to succeed we have to change the narrative, but in order for that to change, we need to change our mindset.